BASIC PROJECT DATA

 OBJECTIVE(S) OF THE PROJECT

 Fairway marking is an essential activity for navigational safety and accident prevention that defines the navigability conditions of a certain river section.
 Traffic along the shipping route is controlled by land- and waterside navigation signs.
 The landside navigation signs are mainly located on the riverbanks or mounted on hydraulic structures and serve the interpretation of traffic rules.
 The marking of the fairway trajectory and of characteristic points along the route is done with buoys (floating navigation signs).
 Placing the buoys according to the current riverbed morphology is the main objective of fairway marking activities.
 The fairway marking signs are to be checked continuously due to the fluctuation of the water level and the riverbed changes, and if necessary they are to be re-positioned or re-placed.
-The current fairway marking system, especially with respect to floating navigation signs, needs modernization.
-The marks are to be modernized and the operational tasks are to be improved, especially with respect to cost-efficiency.
-In order to make navigation safer, modern buoys (unlighted and light buoys) with better characteristics (low-maintenance, higher stability in currents and ice drifts, better visibility and resistance to damage) are to be applied.
+The former fairway marking system, especially with respect to floating navigation signs, needed modernization.
+The marks were to be modernized and the operational tasks were to be improved, especially with respect to cost-efficiency.
+In order to make navigation safer, modern buoys (unlighted and light buoys) with better characteristics (low-maintenance, higher stability in currents and ice drifts, better visibility and resistance to damage) were to be applied.

-The improvement of the fairway marking system includes a modern buoy system as well as landside bank marks and fits well into the traffic safety system of the 3,300 km long Danube-Main-Rhine inland waterway.
+The improvement of the fairway marking system included a modern buoy system as well as landside bank marks and fits well into the traffic safety system of the 3,300 km long Danube-Main-Rhine inland waterway.
 Furthermore, it is in full adherence to the relevant legislation.
 The marking should define the fairway trajectory in such a way that the vessels can follow it safely with their compulsory navigational tools.
-The complete fairway marking system for the Hungarian Danube section includes about 1,500 land- and waterside navigation signs, ships and their staff operating the vessels and the equipment.
+The completed fairway marking system for the Hungarian Danube section includes about 1,500 land- and waterside navigation signs, ships and their staff operating the vessels and the equipment.
 The operational tasks can only be executed with ships equipped with modern riverbed surveying tools and equipment that allows for the positioning of marking signs.
-Within the project at hand, three full-functional vessels and three high-speed inspection boats will be procured.
+Within the project at hand, three full-functional vessels and three high-speed inspection boats were procured.

-The improvement of the fairway marking tasks and system, from a technical perspective, is independent from other activities aiming at the improvement of the fairway parameters.
+The improvement of the fairway marking tasks and system, from a technical perspective, was independent from other activities aiming at the improvement of the fairway parameters.
 There is a need to improve the current fairway marking system, especially for the present status of the river.
 The development of the complete waterway is executed according to the recommendations of the Danube Commission, based on the Belgrade Convention and the parameters of the AGN agreement.